R101: Aftermath

 The Zeppelin Company purchased five tons of duralumin from the wreck.
 The airship's competitor, R100, despite a more successful development programme and a satisfactory, although not entirely trouble-free, transatlantic trial flight to Canada and back, was grounded immediately after the R101 crash.
 For over a year, the R100 remained in its hangar at Cardington whilst the fate of the Imperial Airship programme was decided.
 In December 1931, the R100 was broken up and sold for scrap.

 At the time, the Imperial Airship Scheme was a controversial project because of the large sums of public money involved and because some doubted the utility of airships.
 Subsequently, there has been controversy about the R101's merits.
 The extremely poor relationship between the R100 team and both Cardington and the Air Ministry created a climate of resentment and jealousy that may have rankled.
 Nevil Shute Norway's autobiography was serialised by the Sunday Graphic on its publication in 1954 and was misleadingly promoted as containing sensational revelations, and the accuracy of his account is a cause of contention among airship historians.
 Barnes Wallis later expressed scathing criticism of the design although they may in part reflect personal animosities.
 Nevertheless, his listing of Richmond's "overweening vanity" as a major cause of the debacle and the fact that he had not designed it as another say little for his objectivity.

-On 27 November 2014, 84 years after the disaster, Baroness Smith of Basildon, together with members of the Airship Heritage Trust, unveiled a memorial plaque to the R101 in St Stephens Hall in the Palace of Westminster.
+On 27 November 2014, 84 years after the disaster, Baroness Smith of Basildon, together with members of the Airship Heritage Trust, unveiled a memorial plaque to the R101 in the north end of the Great Hall in the Palace of Westminster.